 Planning Applications

 Prior to lodging Development Applications proponents are encouraged to speak to Development Services staff to ensure the nuances of the local planning policy framework are understood and all relevant information is submitted.
-Please refer to the Information Sheet - Residential Development that identifies variations to the Residential Design Codes of Western Australia and local government planning controls.
+Please refer to the Information Sheet - Residential Development that identifies the nuances of the local planning policy framework including variations to the deemed-to-comply requirements contained the Residential Design Codes of Western Australia and the application of mean natural ground level to determine building height and plot ratio as an additional tool to control bulk and scale.

 A Deemed-to-Comply Check may also be lodged to confirm whether your development is exempt from development approval, or what deemed-to-comply requirements are being varied and rely on the corresponding design principles.